dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     This MUST be the following string:

-    + "lm-ots":  The algorithm used for signing the externally referenced file is [LM-OTS] as described in section XXXX of this document.
+    + "lm-ots":  The algorithm used for signing the externally referenced file is [LM-OTS] as described in [Signing Externally Referenced Files](#signing-extrenally-referenced-files) of this document.

 ### signature

 The signature on the externally referenced file is included in the signature parameter.
-The signature is constructed as described in section XXXX of this document.
+The signature is constructed as described in [Signing Externally Referenced Files](#signing-extrenally-referenced-files) of this document.

 * signature: "String"